 Currently, the following implementation steps are scheduled for timetable 2025, which Infrabel will implement on part of the network:

-The first step has been taken with the publication of the TTR@Infrabel Capacity Strategy for timetable 2025.
-This includes the most important international routes towards the Netherlands, Germany and Luxembourg.
-This document can be found here.
-The version for timetable 2026 is now also available and can be found here.
-For feedback on the document or questions, you can contact our TTR Implementation Manager.
+The first step has been taken with the publication of the TTR@Infrabel Capacity Strategy for timetable 2025 and 2026.
+This document describes the capacity planning principles for the concerned timetable year on the most important international routes towards the Netherlands, Germany and Luxembourg.
+From timetable 2027, we publish a draft document.
+This is available here.
+All comments or questions can be provided to our TTR National Implementation Manager, latest by November 15th.

-The second step will be the preparation of a Capacity Model for Timetable 2025, with a smaller geographical scope.
-High and major TCRs will be visualised and an optimal differentiation between traffic type volumes (passenger/freight/other) will become clear.
+The second step concerns the preparation of a Capacity Model for Timetable 2025, with a smaller geographical scope (TTR pilot BENE lines).
+High and major TCRs will be visualised and an optimal differentiation between traffic type volumes (passenger/freight/other) will be made clear.
 We are currently exploring with RNE the possibility to test the new module for the announcement of international capacity needs in order to structure the input of applicants in this phase.
-More information will follow after the summer.
+More information will follow via the pilot communication channels.
+The Capacity Model can be consulted via ECMT.

-The third step will be the publication of the Capacity Supply, in which the volumes proposed in the capacity model will be presented in detail through proposed catalogue paths.
+The third step will be the publication of the Capacity Supply, in which the volumes proposed in the capacity model will be presented in detail through proposed catalogue paths and indicated TCRs.

 Infrabel remains committed to the development and deployment of TTR.
 We will keep you informed of the various stages of implementation.
 For all your questions, please contact our national implementation manager.